 UF Archaeology Laboratories

 Laboratory of Southeastern Archaeology

 The Laboratory of Southeastern Archaeology (LSA) is dedicated to the archaeology of Florida and greater American Southeast.
 Current research projects emphasize the archaeology of Florida’s St. Johns and Lower Suwannee River valleys.

 The Zooarchaeology Lab is dedicated to the identification and analysis of animal remains from archaeological sites.
 Graduate and advanced undergraduates may use the lab to conduct analyses of faunal remains.
 The lab houses a number of comparative skeletons of modern animals and teaching specimens for use in both graduate (ANG5126 – Zooarchaeology) and undergraduate (ANT 3126 – Introduction to Zooarchaeology) education.
-Ongoing research project in the lab includes the analyses of historical materials from several urban New Orleans.
-DeFrance is also conducted collaborative research on the genetic composition of guinea pigs from South American and Caribbean sites, and management of Bahamian hutias.
-Recent student projects include the analysis of historical faunal remains from colonial sites in Michigan, plantation sites in Florida, ancient Andean dogs, and Southeastern Archaic shell mounds and middens.
+An ongoing research project in the lab includes the analyses of historical materials from several urban New Orleans.
+DeFrance is also conducted collaborative research on the genetic composition of guinea pigs from South American and Caribbean sites and management of Bahamian hutias.
+Recent student projects include the analysis of historical faunal remains from colonial sites in Michigan, plantation sites in Florida, ancient Andean dogs and Southeastern Archaic shell mounds and middens.

 Location: Turlington B117

 The Mesoamerican Archaeology and Iconography Lab provides space and resources for graduate student projects on topics in pre-Columbian Mesoamerica.
 Special emphasis is given to digital resources and tools, including visualization and mapping tools.